nf-core/website/sites/docs/src/content/docs/guidelines/components/modules.md

 Be aware that in any script template that Nextflow needs to be escaped in the same way you would in a standard bash `script:` block!
 :::

-The script template file or inline script code (<20 lines) MUST generate a `versions.yml` file in the language-appropriate way that contains versions of the base language and all relevant libraries and packages.
+The script template file or inline script code (less than approximately 20 lines) MUST generate a `versions.yml` file in the language-appropriate way that contains versions of the base language and all relevant libraries and packages.

 The generated `versions.yml` MUST have the same structure as a standard nf-core module `versions.yml`.